-Provides accessible, affordable housing, supportive living opportunities and rehabilitation services for adults with physical disabilities and brain injuries, as well as seniors.
+Accessible Space provides accessible, affordable housing, supportive living opportunities, and rehabilitation services for adults with physical disabilities and brain injuries.
+They also offer services for seniors.

 ADA.gov is the official US Department of Justice website providing information and technical assistance on all aspects of the ADA.